 It’s one thing to work hard.
 Some of the hardest working people I have ever known have very difficult lives and don’t enjoy themselves very much.
-Instead, take a few moments to set your priorities and resolve to work smart this year.
+Instead, take a few moments to set your priorities and resolve to work smart for the balance of this year.
+So much has changed and there is a lot to do.
 Get the trends moving in your direction.
 Form relationships that work for you.

 And if you can’t break the Pareto Principle, perhaps you can bend it just a little in your favor.
 That may be all you need to have a bit more fun this year.